everypinio/hardpy/docs/examples/frontend_remote_access.md

 ## Troubleshooting

 - If connection fails:
-  - Verify firewall settings (`sudo ufw status`)
+  - Verify firewall settings (`sudo ufw status`).
-  - Check all services are running (CouchDB, frontend)
+  - Check all services are running (CouchDB, frontend).
-  - Ensure no other devices are using the same ports
+  - Ensure no other devices are using the same ports.
-  - Verify your mobile device and computer are on the same network
+  - Verify your mobile device and computer are on the same network.